-Feeling fancy?
-Stock up for a DIY drink and cocktail bar, complete with shakers and strainers.
+Want to up the ante?
+Create a DIY drink and cocktail bar, complete with shakers, strainers, and plenty of ice.
 Guests can mix and match to create their ideal summer beverage.

-What’s a 4th of July without some fireworks?
+What’s the 4th of July without some fireworks?
 This long-held, spectacular holiday tradition is a favorite for both kids and grown-ups.
-No matter your celebration, you can invite guests to see the sky sparkle.
+No matter your style of celebration, you can invite guests to see the sky sparkle.

-— Local displays – Most towns have a local fireworks display or show for residents.
+— Local displays – Most towns and cities have a local fireworks display or show for residents.
 If you can, pick a nearby party setting for seamless day-to-night entertainment.
-And don’t forget to bring plenty of blankets, chairs, and cushions for the optimal viewing experience.
+And don’t forget to bring plenty of blankets, chairs, and cushions for an optimal viewing experience.

-— Noiseless alternatives – For sensitive ears, large fireworks can be a bit overwhelming.
+— Noiseless alternatives – Large fireworks can be a bit overwhelming for sensitive ears.
 Sparklers, laser lights, or even a candy-filled pinata will provide equal entertainment with half the noise.

 From family cookouts to neighborhood pool parties, every 4th of July celebration deserves an invitation just as festive.
 And with Paperless Post, you can easily create the invitation of your red, white, and blue dreams and discover more fun outdoor party ideas to make the most of your summer.

-Our online invitations are the eco-friendly, organized solution to the hosting frenzy.
-From our platform, you can customize, send, and manage your invitations—all paper-free, all stress-free.
-Set the patriotic mood and get started with our patriotic 4th of July designs.
+Our online invitations are the eco-friendly, organized solution to the 4th of July hosting frenzy.
+Customize, send, and manage your invitations in minutes.
+They’re paper-free, all stress-free.
+Set the patriotic mood and start with our patriotic 4th of July designs.